Employer costs and benefits

 Providing a company car to an employee or director for private use has financial implications for the employer as well as the vehicle recipient.
 Under the current tax system, the employer is liable to pay Class 1A NICs to reflect the Benefit-in-Kind (BIK) provided to the employee.

 Company ownership of vehicles also impacts on how capital expenditures can be set against a company's profit.
-Whereas most cars are able to use standard capital allowances, some Ultra Low Emission Vehicles are eligible for a 100% first-year write down as part of the Enhanced Capital Allowance scheme.
+Whereas most cars use standard capital allowances, some Ultra Low Emission Vehicles are eligible for a 100% first-year write down as part of the Enhanced Capital Allowance scheme.

 NIC = P11D value x BIK rate based on CO2 x 13.8%